Faculty Chair -

 Faculty Member -

-Polsinelli PC, Kansas City, MO
+Polsinelli PC, Kansas City, Missouri

 Virginia C. Gross is a shareholder with Polsinelli PC concentrating her practice on providing advice and counsel to tax-exempt organizations.
 She advises nonprofit clients on issues regarding their exempt status qualification, operations, fundraising practices, grant-making, unrelated business income planning, joint venturing and partnering, and the use of supporting organizations and for-profit subsidiaries.
 Virginia also works with numerous nonprofit boards of directors and trustees regarding their nonprofit governance and best practices.